ACTEA-Erasmus/m2c3-plc/Ad03/Subchapter03.md

 "Create new Project"  |  "Project" > "New..."
 ![Create new TIA Project](../Ad03/Images/Create_new_project.jpg) | ![New TIA Project](../Ad03/Images/TIA_new_project.jpg)

-A project in the portal view will be created after pushing the "Create" button and opened.
+A project in the **Portal view** will be created after pushing the "Create" button and opened.
 The menu "Start", "First steps" will open automatically.

 ![First steps](../Ad03/Images/First_steps.jpg)